So how does the solar course work?

 Instructor Availability via E-mail: Often questions arise and can’t wait for the next Zoom meeting.
 An instructor is available to answer questions via e-mail throughout the course.

-Hands-On Labs: On October 7th and 8th.
+Hands-On Labs: On October 14th.
 University of Dayton will host the course hands-on labs, that provide opportunity to work directly with actual PV systems and also fulfills the hands-on requirements of the ETA PV Level 1 certification.
 The hands on labs take a full day to complete.
-The student can choose which day best meets their schedule.
 Students will work in small groups and follow appropriate COVID-19 protocols (if that is still an issue).

 Remote Hands-On Option: If it is not possible to travel to Dayton, OH to take the hands-on portion of the course, it is possible to proctor the hands-on tasks remotely (see task list below).
 In order for students to comply with the ETA certification requirements for remote hands-on testing they will need access to the appropriate equipment and materials.
 Contact the instructor to for more information.